Geology of Rhode Island: Mesozoic-Cenozoic (251 million years ago-present)

 During the breakup of Pangaea Rhode Island was positioned alongside a marine environment once again as extensive erosion of the Appalachian Mountains deposited sediments out on the continental shelf, beginning the creation of the Atlantic coastal plain.

 Rhode Island was glaciated in the past 2.5 million years of the Quaternary, in the Pleistocene period.
 The region was glaciated twice between 75,000 and 55,000 years ago.
 Glaciers encountered a freshwater lake in the Narragansett Bay area.
 The ice carved through younger sediments exposing more ancient rock.
 A large terminal moraine was formed in the ocean at the edge of the ice sheet during the first pulse of glaciation, creating Block Island along with Long Island, Martha's Vineyard and Nantucket.
 The last Wisconsin glaciation began to retreat 18,000 before the present, leaving behind a sediment strewn landscape.
-Much of the surficial geology of the towns of Westerly, Charlestown and Narragansett resulted from the extensive Charlestown moraine, stretching in a line from Long Island to Fishers Island the southern coast of Rhode Island.
+Much of the surficial geology of the towns of Westerly, Charlestown and Narragansett resulted from the extensive Charlestown moraine, stretching in a line from Long Island to Fishers Island to the southern coast of Rhode Island.

 The region became entirely ice free by 14,000 before the present, shortly before the initial migration of humans to North America.
 Rhode Island has become substantially influenced by human activity since the formation of the Colony of Rhode Island and Providence Plantations in 1636.